Nolu-M/Notes-code/README.md

     4. Replace with most frequent (mode): add the frequently occurring value
     5. Closest value average: use values from the rows before and after missing values

+#### Reduction
+- the process of shrinking an extensive dataset without negatively impacting its analytical value
+- *dimensionality* reduction and *numerosity* reduction are two techniques for data reduction

+#### Dimensionality Reduction
+- removes attributes from a dataset which reduces the dataset's overall size
+-

 </details>